What to plant in June

 Divide bearded irises a couple of weeks after they have finished flowering.
 Lift plants, break off the older parts of the rhizome and keep the firm plump pieces.
 Trim the leaves to just above the fan as this reduces stress, and replant facing the sun, with the top of the rhizome just visible as they need to soak up the sun.

 Trim herbs to help the plants keep their shape and grow better.
-Dry trimmings using the fan only setting (i.e. no heat) in your oven.
-Or freeze them in small quantities - little plastic snack bags are perfect for this.
+Herbs can be dried by popping them in the oven on the fan only setting (i.e. no heat), or freeze them in small quantities - little plastic snack bags are perfect for this.

 Protect the growing tips of beans from slug damage.
 They don’t recover.
 Push some new beans into the ground as replacements if needed.